 Analyst Note| Joachim Kotze |

-Wide-moat BAE Systems experienced good growth in order intake for 2020, at 13%, bringing the group’s backlog to GBP 45 billion.
-Free cash flow of GBP 1.4 billion, excluding the GBP 1 billion one-off pension contribution, was a solid 60% increase over the previous year, well ahead of management’s GBP 800 million guidance at the first-half results.
-Revenue growth of 4% was accompanied by EBITA growth of 0.7%, hampered by underrecoveries in the defense business and lower demand from the group’s commercial businesses.
-Management is guiding for 2021 midpoint revenue and EBITA growth of 4% and 7%, respectively, while targeting GBP 4 billion of cumulative free cash flow (about 25% of current market value) over the next three years.
-The group’s broad exposure to platforms and geographies allows for stable and predictable cash flows underpinned by resilient defense demand and long-term multidecade contracts.
-We don’t expect to make any major changes to our GBX 570/$30 fair value estimate, which still reflects decent upside.
-A relatively secure dividend yield of 4.7% makes the stock particularly attractive to income investors.
+Wide-moat BAE Systems increased its order intake by 14% year on year to GBP 10.6 billion for the first half of 2021 at an approximately 1.1 times book-to-bill ratio, maintaining the group’s GBP 45 billion backlog.
+Free cash flow of GBP 460 million compares with an outflow of GBP 110 million in the prior-year comparable period and puts the group on the right track to achieve its full-year guidance for free cash flow in excess of GBP 1 billion.
+Organic revenue growth of 6% was complemented by EBITA growth of 27%, as the majority of business lines recovered from the relatively low 2020 base.
+Management maintains guidance for 2021 midpoint revenue and EBITA growth of 4% and 7%, respectively, while targeting GBP 4 billion of cumulative free cash flow (about 25% of current market value) over the next three years.
+The group’s broad exposure to platforms and geographies allows for stable and predictable cash flows, underpinned by resilient defense demand and long-term multidecade contracts.
+We don’t expect to make any major changes to our GBX 595 (ADR: $32.50) fair value estimate, which suggests shares are nearing fair value.
+A relatively secure dividend yield of approximately 4% makes the stock particularly attractive to income investors.